 P.S.
 The above is just a summary of recommendations offered by the named cryotherapy entrepreneurs.
-None of the links provided hides an affiliate interest.
 All information has previously appeared in the public space.

 What do YOU think?
 Leave us a comment below.
-If you liked the article, feel free to share it!
+If you liked the article, share it!

 Request your login info to get access to our library of FREE RESOURCES - summaries of research articles, case studies and success stories, best treatment regimen recommendations, as well as DIY action guides for business improvement and ready-to-use visuals for your social media posts.